 Photographs in Ink

-While the tools of mass media have transformed over the years, contemporary artists continue to use these techniques in their art.
-Through recent acquisitions and rarely seen works from the museum’s holdings, along with loans from several local collections, this exhibition highlights the strength and versatility of these subtle but ubiquitous processes.
+While the tools of mass media have transformed over the years, contemporary artists have continued to return to these techniques in their artistic practices but for radically different reasons.
+Through recent acquisitions and rarely seen works from the museum’s holdings, along with loans from several local collections, this exhibition showcases the strength and flexibility of these subtle but ubiquitous processes.